Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Decision-Theoretic Background to SASV

 where $\tilde{\rho}$ is a tunable fusion parameter.
 Clearly, $s_\text{sasv}$ is monotonically increasing in both LLRs---when either increases, the likelihood of SASV system accepting the identity claim increases.
 Note that \eqref{eq:basic-nonlinear-fusion} aligns with the left-hand side of \eqref{eq:optimal-SASV-decision-rewritten}, if one chooses $\tilde{\rho}=\rho$ and further sets $C_\text{fa}^\text{non.bon}=C_\text{miss}^\text{tar.bon}$ and $C_\text{fa}^\text{spf}=C_\text{miss}^\text{tar.bon}$.
-With the further assumption that each of the three class (target bonafide, nontarget bonafide, spoof) are modeled as Gaussians, \eqref{eq:basic-nonlinear-fusion} can shown to be equivalent with the so-called \emph{Gaussian back-end fusion} \cite{todisco18_interspeech}.
-Note also that by setting $\tilde{\rho}$ to either 0 or 1, we recover, respectively, the LLR scores for the standalone ASV and CM systems.
+With the further assumption that each of the three class (target bonafide, non-target bonafide, spoof) are modeled as Gaussians, \eqref{eq:basic-nonlinear-fusion} can shown to be equivalent with the so-called \emph{Gaussian back-end fusion} \cite{todisco18_interspeech}.

 While \eqref{eq:optimal-SASV-decision-rewritten} provides the optimal decision policy for SASV, simple linear score fusion involving sum or average of raw ASV and CM scores has been more popular in practice.
 This method assumes equal contribution of ASV and CM, and hence does not take into account potential differences neither in class discrimination nor the numerical scale of the two types of scores.
 To overcome these limitations, \cite{wang24l_interspeech} proposed a more principled fusion framework based on so-called \emph{compositional data analysis}.
 The insight from~\cite{wang24l_interspeech} is that, rather than summing up raw (uncalibrated) scores, one should average LLRs: